mfikes/ambly/README.md

 **NOTE**: ClojureScript _master_ is currently required.
 (You will need to get the latest, build it, and update the `project.clj` file in `ambly/Clojure` to refer to your locally-built copy.)

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.
 You will be presented with a list of discovered devices.
-Type the number of the device to connect to, or type 'R' to refresh the list:
+Type the number of the device to connect to, or type 'R' to refresh the list.

+The initial connection to a device may take around 20 s to complete as `cljs.core` and other support is loaded onto it via WebDAV.
+Subsequent connections take 2–3 s as the on-device cache is used.

 ```
 $ script/jscrepljs